jiangchenchen000/Airbnb-Pricing-and-Crime-in-Seattle/project-demo/final_report.md

     B -- No ------> E[End]
 ```

-In summary, propotions of missing values are counted and missing values are dropped before we diving deeper.
+**In summary,  propotions of missing values are counted and missing values are dropped before we diving deeper.**

-* Figure: missing counts
+> Overview of the dataset after missing values were droped